mert-ozdemirr/supervised_learning_algorithms/README.md

 This project provides a hands-on approach to understanding supervised classification techniques and comparing their effectiveness.

 ## Results: Model Performance Comparison
-The table below compares the evaluation metrics for Logistic Regression (from scratch) and SVM (sklearn) on the Portuguese Bank Marketing Dataset (numeric, random subsampled):

-## Results: Model Performance Comparison

 The table below compares the evaluation metrics for **Logistic Regression (from scratch)** and **SVM (sklearn)** on the **Portuguese Bank Marketing Dataset (numeric, random subsampled)**: